CSCfi/csc-user-guide/docs/support/tutorials/conda.md

 ### Installing conda

-If you are planning to install Conda packages yourself, instead of using system applications that are installed with Conda by someone else, like bioconda or geoconda in taito.csc.fi, I recommend installing a personal copy of Miniconda3 as
+If you are planning to install Conda packages yourself, instead of using system applications that are installed with Conda by someone else, like [bioconda](../../apps/bioconda.md) or geoconda in puhti.csc.fi, I recommend installing a personal copy of Miniconda3 as

 ```